tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

   linear.fit({'train': s3_train_data, 'test': s3_test_data})
   ```

-Explain to students that this step might take a few minutes, and it will use resources from the AWS account.
-Typically, this time is not billed in the two months trial period.
-However, clarify to students that policies of AWS free and trial offers changes regularly, so they should always check the pricing pages for any service that they want to use.
-Bellow, a sample output is shown, you will notice that the output text is in blue.
+Explain to students that this step might take few minutes and it will use resources from the AWS account.
+Normally, this time is not billed in the two months trial period, however, clarify to students that policies of AWS free and trial offers constantly changes, so they should always check the pricing pages for any service that they want to use.
+Bellow a sample output is shown, you will notice that the output text is in blue.

-**Important Note:** Explain to students that this step may take up to 15 minutes since Amazon SageMaker is provisioning not only a Jupyter notebook but also a series of virtual machines (EC2 instances) to compute the model.
-If you are running out of time in this activity, open the solved version of the notebook and continue the demo by dry-walking through the code.

 ![Deploy SageMaker Model - step 3](Images/deploy-sagemaker-3.gif)

 Once the `lineal-learner` model was trained, tell students that it can be deployed to make predictions of the rainfall in Austin.
 Continue the demo and highlight the following:

-* In order to make predictions, the model should be deployed; a `ml.t2.medium` instant type is defined since this is the instance type we selected when we created the notebook that is part of the free tier offer.
+* In order to make predictions, the model should be deployed; a `ml.t2.medium` instant type is defined, since this is the instance type we selected when we created the notebook that is part of the free tier offer.

+**Important Note:** Explain to students that this step may take a up to 15 minutes since Amazon SageMaker is provisioning not only a Jupyter notebook, but also a series of virtual machines (EC2 instances) to compute the model.
+If you are running out of time in this activity, open the solved version of the notebook and continue the demo by dry-walking through the code.

   ```python
   linear_predictor = linear.deploy(initial_instance_count=1, instance_type="ml.t2.medium")
   ```

-* Some configurations should be made to specify the type of data files that are going to be used and to define how the data is going to be serialized and deserialized.
+* Some configurations are made, to specify the type of data files that are going to be used, an to define how the data is going to be serialized and deserialized.

   ```python
   linear_predictor.content_type = 'text/csv'